 White Airless Vacuum Pump Travel Bottles Refillable

-- This product comes with a set of 6 (1 0z) refillable high quality airless pump bottles with white body that helps to keep light out.
+- This product comes with a set of 6 (1 0z) refillable high-quality airless pump bottles with a white body that helps to keep light out.

 - It helps to minimize contamination and spoilage of products, thus extends the shelf life of your products.